leonardyeoxl/go-patterns/creational/abstract_factory/README.md

 ## How to Apply?

-- when your code needs to work with various families of related products and do not want to depend on concrete classes of those products
+- When your code needs to work with various families of related products and do not want to depend on concrete classes of those products
-- when you do not want to worry about creating wrong variant of a product that does not match the products already created by your application
+- When you do not want to worry about creating wrong variant of a product that does not match the products already created by your application

 ## Pros and Cons

 ### Pros

-- the products that you are getting from a factory are compatible with each other
+- The products that you are getting from a factory are compatible with each other
-- avoid tight coupling between concrete products and client code
+- Avoid tight coupling between concrete products and client code
 - Fulfills *Single Responsibility Princple*
 - Fulfills *Open/Closed Principle*

 ### Cons

-- code may become complicated than it should be
+- Code may become complicated than it should be